Is Your Back Pain From Adaptive Shortening Syndrome?

 The added strain of taking a chronically shortened, weakened and very inactive muscle and forcing it to quickly function normally causes a major risk of disc and muscle injury.

-Don’t let adaptive shortening to become the norm
+Don’t allow this condition to become the norm for you

 If you are exercising too much or actively moving with shortened muscles, they will tire and cause pain.
 Use caution as you may mistakenly continue exercising with these symptoms while they may feel manageable.